McKinsey Ignite: Step-By-Step Guide to Getting In

 McKinsey Ignite Program Application Deadline

-To apply for the McKinsey Ignite program, you must indicate interest in the program through the Connect with McKinsey form before March 17.
+To apply for the McKinsey Ignite program, you must indicate interest in the program through the Connect with McKinsey form.
+The previous deadline was March 17, 2024.
 You should check the McKinsey undergraduate diversity website to confirm the deadline for the upcoming year.
+Expect the next McKinsey Ignite program deadline to be March 2025.

 The McKinsey Ignite program typically follows the timeline below: